Emisaber/awsome-GenAI-from-scratch/README.md

 ## Contributing

 We welcome contributions if you are interesting at building nano GenAI from scratch and want to maintain the awesome list together.
+Please read the [CONTRIBUTING](CONTRIBUTING.md) for more details.

 ## TODO